The perfect itinerary for a day trip to Santa Barbara, CA. Discover what to do, where to eat, what order to do it all in, and more!

 This area also has some of the best restaurants in Santa Barbara, which we'll get into below.

-There are a few websites I recommend checking out to help plan what tasting rooms and galleries you'd like to visit.
-This website is dedicated to the Funk Zone and has a map showing all the top restaurants, galleries, and tasting rooms.
+The Funk Zone has a map showing all the top restaurants, galleries, and tasting rooms.
 The Urban Wine Trail SB website has a section dedicated to Funk Zone tasting rooms and also has a map.

 I recommend the below: